TheHalfOffHero/resumeSite/mattResume/content/about.md

 Education
 ---------
+   **Masters Computer Science**; Georgia Tech University (Atlanta, GA) **In Progress**

-   **Computer Science**; Purdue University (Fort Wayne, IN)
+   **Bachelors Computer Science**; Purdue University (Fort Wayne, IN)

-   **Biology**; Indiana University (Bloomington, IN)
+   **Bachelors Biology**; Indiana University (Bloomington, IN)

 Experience
 ----------

-**Associate Software Engineer - DevOps:**

-As an associate DevOps Engineer for [Mesh Systems](https://meshsystems.com/) Mesh Systems I worked primarily with Azure and Azure DevOps, Writing IAC with Bicep/Terraform and building CI/CD pipelines.
-I also spent time scripting out solutions in Powershell and Bash as well as collaborating with development and product team members to help deliver features to our clients.
+**DevOps Engineer:**

+As a DevOps Engineer for [Mesh Systems](https://meshsystems.com/) Mesh Systems I work to build and maintain the infrastructure that supports our IoT solutions.
+This includes building and maintaining Azure infrastructure, CI/CD pipelines, and containerized applications.
+I also work closely with our development teams to ensure that our applications are deployed efficiently and reliably.
+The role allowed for interaction with a variety of technologies and the opportunity to implement best practices in cloud architecture and DevOps methodologies.
+Some examples include:

+- Implementing Infrastructure as Code (IaC) using Terraform Bicep, and Terraform CDK to automate the deployment of Azure resources.
+- Designing and optimizing CI/CD pipelines using Azure DevOps to streamline the development process.
+- Collaborating with development teams to containerize applications using Docker and deploy them to Azure Container Apps.
+- Github Actions for automating workflows and CI/CD processes.
+- Azure Monitor and Application Insights for monitoring and logging.
+- Azure Policy and Blueprints for governance and compliance.
+- Dotnet core for building and deploying microservices.
+- Powershell and Bash scripting.
+- Ansible for configuration management and automation.

 **IT Project Engineer:**